New England Patriots vs. Carolina Panthers NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Panthers stats and trends

-- This season, the Panthers are winless ATS when entering a game as an underdog of 3.5 points or more.
+- The Panthers have been underdogs by 3.5 points or more one time this year and have not covered the spread once.

-- Carolina's games this season have eclipsed the over/under two times in eight opportunities (25%).
+- Carolina's games this year have gone over the total in two out of eight opportunities (25%).

+- The Panthers rack up 20.6 points per game, comparable to the 20.5 the Patriots give up.

 - Carolina is 2-2 against the spread and 2-2 overall when the team notches more than 20.5 points.

-- Carolina is 3-1 against the spread and 3-1 overall when the team piles up over 352.9 yards.
+- Carolina is 3-1 against the spread and 3-1 overall when the team amasses more than 352.9 yards.

-- The Panthers have 12 giveaways this season, while the Patriots have 12 takeaways.

 Home and road insights

-- Carolina has covered the spread twice at home, and is 2-2 overall there, this season.
+- Carolina has two wins against the spread, and is 2-2 overall, at home this year.

+- The Panthers are unbeaten ATS (1-0) as 3.5-point underdogs or more at home.

-- This year, in four home games, Carolina has hit the over once.
+- In four home games this season, Carolina has gone over the total once.

-- New England is 3-0 overall, with two wins against the spread, away from home.
+- New England has two wins against the spread, and is 3-0 overall, on the road.

-- Away from home, the Patriots have one win ATS (1-1) as 3.5-point favorites or more.
+- The Patriots have one win ATS (1-1) as 3.5-point favorites or more away from home.

-- In three away games this season, New England has hit the over twice.
+- New England has gone over the total twice in three away games this year.

 Powered by Data Skrive.